 \subsection{Spatial resolution}

 The smallest spatial scale introduced by the symmetron is the interface between two different domains.
-The profile of the field along an axis, $x$, orthogonal to the domain wall will look like what is shown in the right panel of figure \ref{fig:idealgriddxconvergence_setup}.
-As is shown in among other \cite{llinares_domain_2014}, the analytic expression for a domain wall in a homogeneous matter distribution is given by
+The profile of the field along an axis, $x$, orthogonal to the domain wall looks like what is shown in the right panel of figure \ref{fig:idealgriddxconvergence_setup}.
+As was shown in \cite{llinares_domain_2014}, for example, the analytic expression for a domain wall in a homogeneous matter distribution is given by

-where $L_C$ is the Compton wavelength correspondent to the Lagrangian mass parameter $\mu$ as shown in equation \eqref{eq:map1}.
-In figure \ref{fig:idealCaseSpatialRes}, we show the oscillation in fraction of lattice points in the positive minimum for different spatial resolutions, keeping the initial wall and Courant scales $L_{\mrm{IC}},L_C=0.5,1$ constant.
-In each case, we have Courant factor $C_\phi = 1 < 1.4$ fixed, according to the numerical stability found in the previous subsection, \ref{SS:courantfactor}.
-For the case where we are using a spatial resolution of $\mrm d x=2$ Mpc/h which is larger than the general Compton, we saw an aliasing of the correct oscillation.
-In figure \ref{fig:idealCaseSpatialRes} we instead used a Courant factor $C_\phi=0.5$ for the case when $\mrm d x = 2$ Mpc/h to see whether the spatial resolution is important by itself.
-In this case we see that some of the fluctuations are captured, but the second and third beats are missed while the fourth is slightly displaced.
-Our conclusion then is that the spatial resolution itself has to be smaller than $L$ which in turn is $L\geq L_C/\sqrt{2}$ in the symmetry broken phase.
-For smaller spatial resolutions still, the gradients are increasingly well resolved, and we have a more smooth oscillation.
+where $L_C$ is the Compton wavelength corresponding to the Lagrangian mass parameter $\mu$, as shown in equation \eqref{eq:map1}.
+In figure \ref{fig:idealCaseSpatialRes}, we show the oscillation in a fraction of lattice points in the positive minimum for different spatial resolutions, keeping the initial wall and Courant scales $L_{\mrm{IC}},L_C=0.5,1$ constant.
+In each case, we fixed the Courant factor $C_\phi = 1 < 1.4$ according to the numerical stability found in the previous subsection, \ref{SS:courantfactor}.
+For a spatial resolution of $\mrm d x=2$ Mpc/h, which is higher than the general Compton resolution, we saw an aliasing of the correct oscillation.
+In figure \ref{fig:idealCaseSpatialRes} we instead used a Courant factor $C_\phi=0.5$ for the case when $\mrm d x = 2$ Mpc/h to determine whether the spatial resolution is important by itself.
+In this case, some of the fluctuations were captured, but the second and third beats were missed while the fourth was slightly displaced.
+Our conclusion then is that the spatial resolution itself has to be smaller than $L$, which in turn is $L\geq L_C/\sqrt{2}$ in the symmetry-broken phase.
+For still lower spatial resolutions, the gradients are increasingly well resolved, and the oscillation is smoother.